simple-java-mail/smtp-connection-pool/IMPLEMENTATION-PLAN.md

 # Implementation plan for Jakarta Mail provider support

-This plan executes the locked local planning baseline in [PRODUCT-VISION.md](PRODUCT-VISION.md).
-Phases 0–5 are implemented in the current working tree; unchecked entries identify release work or explicit hardening still outstanding.
-The upstream work is tracked by [smtp-connection-pool #10](https://github.com/simple-java-mail/smtp-connection-pool/issues/10); review acceptance and release scope remain decisions recorded in that issue.
-The dependent Simple Java Mail work is tracked separately by [Simple Java Mail #698](https://github.com/bbottema/simple-java-mail/issues/698), with [Simple Java Mail #699](https://github.com/bbottema/simple-java-mail/issues/699) treated as a related physical-transport initiative rather than a dependency.
+This plan records the locked product baseline delivered in `4.0.0` through [smtp-connection-pool #10](https://github.com/simple-java-mail/smtp-connection-pool/issues/10).
+Phases 0–5 are implemented; unchecked entries identify publication bookkeeping or the separate downstream Simple Java Mail work.
+That work is tracked by [Simple Java Mail #698](https://github.com/bbottema/simple-java-mail/issues/698), with [Simple Java Mail #699](https://github.com/bbottema/simple-java-mail/issues/699) treated as a related physical-transport initiative rather than a dependency.

 ## Run the implementation first